marianabeldi/holabelda/content/posts/going-beyond-automatic-compression-with-use-element.md

 subtitle: Reduce your file size and improve your code.
 date: 6 December 2019
 createdAt: 2019-12-06
-image: /blog/blog-going-beyond.jpg
+image: /blog/blog-going-beyond-01.png
 category:
 - svg
 - english
 ---

+> Leer versión en español [acá](/posts/svg-mas-alla-de-la-compresion-automatica-con-el-elemento-use).

+<div class="separator" aria-hidden="true">***</div>

-If you draw your own SVG files or if you download them from the internet, tools like these online SVG editors can compress your graphics in only a few seconds and reduce your file size a lot:
+If you draw your own SVG files or if you download them from the internet, tools like this [SVG-Editor](https://petercollingridge.appspot.com/svg-editor) or [SVGOMG](https://jakearchibald.github.io/svgomg/) are your friends.
+Compressing the files with those tools takes only a few seconds and reduces your file size a lot.
+But if you need to use your SVG inline to animate or interact with the code, there’s still a lot you can do about *code legibility*.

-- <a target="_blank" href="https://petercollingridge.appspot.com/svg-editor">SVG Editor</a>
-- <a target="_blank" href="https://jakearchibald.github.io/svgomg/">SVGOMG</a>

-But if you need to use your SVG inline to animate or interact with the code, there’s still a lot you can do about  _code legibility_.

 Reusing content with SVG’s  `<use>`  is not always an option, but when it is, you won’t regret taking a few extra minutes to put it in practice.